-What Was Changed?
+What Was Changed

-Additional information on the new auditing standard:
+Additional information on these amendments:

 Why Did the PCAOB Adopt This Standard?